 Blackboard (Bb9) is the University's online learning system.
 It allows students to view course material for any units that they are taking.
 Students can also complete and submit coursework and monitor their progress using online tests and quizzes.
 The discussion and chat functions allow students to communicate with their lecturer or other students enrolled on the same course.

 You can embed many of the recommended tools into Blackboard, ensuring that your content is all in one place.

 Staff not yet familiar with Blackboard might wish to consult the Blackboard 9: A quick introduction for staff guide.
 For further guidance on using Blackboard, contact your eLearning team.

 Specific software/applications that you currently use (school or subject-specific)

-If you and your students rely on specific software for your area of expertise you will need to check this list to ensure your software is listed.
+If you and your students rely on specific software for your area of expertise you will need to check this list of all software in teaching clusters (June 2020) to ensure your software is listed.
 Please take note of the text at the top of the first tab on the Excel document before scrolling down to the alphabetical list of applications beneath.

 If you have any questions, concerns or specific requests that relate to the applications that will be available you should raise these by email:

 - Science and Engineering: firstname.lastname@example.org

 Wherever possible PC Clusters will be open to students in the coming semester, with social distancing, additional cleaning and other measures in place to ensure student safety.
 In addition, the ITS Application Delivery Team are working to ensure that a number of cluster PCs are available via remote access, so that any cluster-based teaching software will be available to students remotely if needed.

 The Return to Campus Working Group continue to review possible solutions for cluster-based teaching and further advice will be provided when available.